(approved by the Board of Directors on 07/11/2017, minutes no. 77)

 GEROM

-GEROM is the final product of an Italian-German project born and implemented within the Fachbereich Translations-, Sprach- und Kulturwissenschaft (FTSK) of the Johannes Gutenberg-Universität Mainz/Germersheim and the Faculty of Interpreting and Translation (FIT) of the University of International Studies of Rome – UNINT.
+GEROM is the final product of an Italian-German project born and implemented within the Fachbereich Translations-, Sprach- und Kulturwissenschaft (FTSK) of the Johannes Gutenberg-Universität Mainz/Germersheim and the Department of Interpreting and Translation (FIT) of Università degli Studi Internazionali di Roma – UNINT.
 The project was divided into two phases, between 2013 and 2015.
 In the first phase, the project coordinators brought together students and undergraduates in two working groups to evaluate the contribution of the terminology to the Italian-German dialogue.
-In the second phase, a Round Table was organized which allowed discussion with language professionals, researchers and university professors specialized in terminology and corpus linguistics.
+In the second phase, a Round Table was organised which allowed discussion with language professionals, researchers and university professors specialised in terminology and corpus linguistics.

 Dub-Talk and TV-Talk

 Dub-Talk Project – 2013/2015 – and TV-Talk – 2016/2018 – The project aims to study the characteristics of television and cinema speech and its translation into dubbing, the most widespread in Italy.
-The collaboration between the University of Pisa (Department of Philology, Literature and Linguistics) and the University of International Studies of Rome - UNINT, which began in 2013, aims to broaden the scope of this project, setting up a parallel corpus in common , consisting of transcripts of original dialogue and dubbed dialogue from US and British TV series and films.
+The collaboration between Università di Pisa (Department of Philology, Literature and Linguistics) and Università degli Studi Internazionali di Roma – UNINT, which began in 2013, aims to broaden the scope of this project, setting up a common parallel corpus, consisting of transcripts of original dialogue and dubbed dialogue from US and British TV series and films.

 UNINTerm

-In 2023, the Research Group on Terminology (UNINTerm) was established within the Corpora Linguistics Research Center (CLC).
+In 2023, the Research Group on Terminology (UNINTerm) was established within the Linguistic Research Centre on Corpora (CLC).
 Given the close connection between terminology/terminography and corpus linguistics, the Group's activities fall fully within the scope of investigation of the CLC, which also includes among its thematic areas terminology and phraseology extracted with corpus-based and corpus-driven methodologies.
 The activities of UNINTerm aim to extend the field of research to the languages included in the educational offer of UNINT degree courses and to make use of interdisciplinary contributions from different scientific areas, internal or external to the University.

 Activities

-The Corpus Linguistics Research Center annually organizes a series of corpus linguistics research seminars (Corpus Linguistics Workshops) available in the "Seminars" section below.
+The Linguistic Research Centre on Corpora annually organises a series of corpus linguistics research seminars (Corpus Linguistics Workshops) available in the "Seminars" section below.

 The seminars constitute a moment of in-depth analysis of methodological issues, presentation of mixed analysis approaches (qualitative and quantitative), use of software for the description of linguistic variation through the use of synchronic and diachronic corpora and databases.

-The seminars, held both by members within the CLC and by invited speakers, are open to all people interested in the potential of corpora for linguistic research.
+The seminars, held both by members of the CLC and by invited speakers, are open to all people interested in the potential of corpora for linguistic research.

-The seminars aim to promote reflection and exchange within the scientific community and represent an opportunity for growth for undergraduate and graduate students who intend to make use of technological resources for the analysis of linguistic data from a sociolinguistic, pragmatic, translation and terminology.
+The seminars aim to promote reflection and exchange within the scientific community and represent an opportunity for growth for undergraduate and graduate students who intend to make use of technological resources for the analysis of linguistic data from a sociolinguistic, pragmatic, translation and terminological perspective.

 Seminars